onlyquake/xonotic-wiki/Recording/Demo_Camera.markdown

 ### Camera angles

 Like I said before you can control vertical and horizontal angles using the mouse.
 To rotate the view you need to use the commands `+right` and `+left`.
-To move up and down, you can use `+moveup` and `+movedown`.
 Probably you will want to bind them to keyboard keys with something like:

-    bind UPARROW "+moveup"
-    bind DOWNARROW "+moveDOWN"
     bind LEFTARROW "+left"
     bind RIGHTARROW "+right"